molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 - FeatureBase Cloud credentials.
 If you don’t have an account yet then [sign up for a free trial](https://www.molecula.com/start-free-trial/) (no credit card needed).

-- The endpoint to an [existing Cloud streaming source](/data-ingestion/cloud/streaming/createstreamingsource).
+- The endpoint to an [existing Cloud ingest endpoint](/data-ingestion/cloud/streaming/createstreamingsource).
 In this tutorial you'll find the [schema](#creating-a-featurebase-source-schema) needed to create a new one and follow along, but a source will need to be configured and an endpoint available for configuration before testing with your data.

 | SECURITY WARNING                                                                                                                                                                                                                                                                                                                      |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |